 1. Type the class into the Enter Exclusion field.
 The field will validate if the class is in an accepted format.

 2. Click + Add Exclusion to add the class to the list.
-This class will no longer be suggested in suggested match.
-It will still be collected in raw events and it can still be used for guide targeting.
+This class will no longer be suggested in suggested match for feature tagging or guide targeting.
+It will still be collected in raw events.

 1. Hover over a class in the list to show the delete button.